COMOX FALL 2020

 TEACHER: Janet Marriott

-WHERE: The Little Red Church in Comox, 2182 Comox Ave. (across from St. Joseph’s Hospital
+WHERE: The Little Red Church in Comox, 2182 Comox Ave. (across from St. Joseph’s Hospital)

-(Free for Members)
+COST: $10 per class (Free for Centre Members)

-OCT 27 ~ GRIEF, LOSS & HEALING
+OCT 27 ~ GRIEF, LOSS, & HEALING

 The mind is the most powerful change agent in the world.
 What we experience in our life reflects the quality of our mind–which is why someone with an angry mind has angry experiences and someone with a peaceful mind has peaceful experiences.
 It’s the mind that makes the difference.